Blue Jays vs. Red Sox Probable Starting Pitching - May 2

 Red Sox Probable Starting Pitcher Tonight: Tanner Houck

-- The Red Sox will send Houck (3-1) to make his sixth start of the season.
-He is 3-1 with a 4.50 ERA and 24 strikeouts over 26 2/3 innings pitched.
+- Houck gets the start for the Red Sox, his sixth of the season.
+He is 3-1 with a 4.50 ERA and 24 strikeouts through 26 2/3 innings pitched.

-- The right-hander last appeared on Wednesday against the Baltimore Orioles, when he threw five innings, allowing three earned runs while giving up seven hits.
+- His most recent appearance came on Wednesday against the Baltimore Orioles, when the right-hander threw five innings, surrendering three earned runs while allowing seven hits.

-- The 26-year-old has a 4.50 ERA and 8.3 strikeouts per nine innings across five games this season, while giving up a batting average of .258 to opposing hitters.
+- During five games this season, the 26-year-old has a 4.50 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .258 to his opponents.

-- Houck is trying to record his second quality start of the season.
+- Houck heads into the matchup with one quality start under his belt this year.

 - Houck will try to last five or more innings for his third straight start.
-He's averaging 5.2 innings per outing.
+He's averaging 5.2 frames per outing.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.